Lexington Traumatic Brain Injury Lawyer

 As mentioned above, while individuals who suffer mild TBIs may experience only temporary adverse effects, the following symptoms may be more lasting among victims with moderate to more severe cases of injuries:

-Care You May I Need After Sustaining Your Injury
+Care You May Need After a Brain Injury

 Our Lexington brain injury lawyers’ specializations in practice areas like this have afforded them a wealth of knowledge about what clients go through after sustaining TBIs.
 They often find themselves needing to visit the doctor, take medications, and undergo surgeries to repair brain damage after getting injured.